 About Brood VI:

-The cicada species that will emerge are Magicicada cassinii (Fisher, 1852), Magicicada septendecim (Linnaeus, 1758), and Magicicada septendecula Alexander and Moore, 1962.
+The cicada species that will emerge are Magicicada septendecim (Linnaeus, 1758)1, Magicicada septendecula Alexander and Moore, 19621, and possibly Magicicada cassini (Fisher, 1851) 2.
 These periodical cicadas have a 17-year life cycle.
-The last time they emerged was 1999.
+The last time they emerged was 2000.

-When: Generally speaking, these cicadas will begin to emerge when the soil 8″ beneath the ground reaches 64 degrees Fahrenheit.
+When: Generally speaking, these cicadas will begin to emerge when the soil 8″ beneath the ground reaches 64 degrees Fahrenheit 3.
 A nice, warm rain will often trigger a emergence.
 So, definitely May, but something might happen in April if we have a particularly hot spring.

 Locations where they are likely to emerge:

 This data comes from the Cicada Central Magicicada Database and other sources.